schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

 * For every week between the workshops, you align a personal 30 minutes coaching session with Miriam or Markus. (overall 4 coaching sessions)
 * We finish your transformation with another 3 hour workshop.

-In addition, we are at your disposal for your questions and challenges in the transformation of your leadership style.

 #### Agenda:
 ##### Day 1 - beginning of course: